NLP-Discourse-SoochowU/DTCP/README.md

 ## Introduction

-All the data and codes are coming soon, EoE.

 In this project, we publish a new corpus with discourse-level topic chains annotated on the 385 WSJ news articles in RST-DT.
 For details, please refer to our paper: "Longyin Zhang, Xin Tan, Fang Kong and Guodong Zhou. **EDTC: A Corpus for Discourse-Level Topic Chain Parsing**.
 EMNLP2021-Findings."